the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 * controlling a unifying theme across all of user's application pages:
 	* index.html, profBuilder.html, home.html, matcher.html, chat.html, edituser.html
-* updating application titles through DOM traversal
+* updating application titles through DOM traversal (using dojo/dom-attr, dojo/html)
-* updating application headers through DOM traversal
+* updating application headers through DOM traversal (using dojo/dom-attr, dojo/html)
-* updating application footers through DOM traversal
+* updating application footers through DOM traversal (using dojo/dom-attr, dojo/html)
-* updating application body through DOM traversal
+* updating application body through DOM traversal (using dojo/dom-attr, dojo/html)

 This is a base-level component and has no dependencies

 >One of the most central uses of this javascript file will involve its ability to inject new/updated content into the user's current .html page client-side.

-*Philron Hozier, 4/10/15*